Homemade Happy Hour

 • ×

-Home » Recent Posts » Simple Syrups for Drinks
+Home » Recipes » Simple Syrups

-How to Make Homemade Sweet Cherry Simple Syrup
+How to Make Cherry Simple Syrup

-Published: Jul 26, 2022 · Updated: Aug 12, 2022 by Katy McAvoy
+Modified: Mar 25, 2025 · Published: Jul 26, 2022 by Katy McAvoy

 I love when you share my recipes!

-Jump to Recipe·Print Recipe
+Skip to Recipe

 Sweet Cherry Simple Syrup

-A perfect way to enjoy vibrant cherries when they’re in season in the summer months, Sweet Cherry Simple Syrup is easy to make and can be used to craft many delicious drinks to enjoy during a long summer day.
+A perfect way to enjoy vibrant cherries when they’re in season in the summer months, sweet Cherry Simple Syrup is easy to make and can be used to craft many delicious drinks to enjoy during a long summer day.

 Sweet Cherry Simple Syrup